TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

 Example – Bidirectional MM relations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a table, “user\_testmmrelations\_two”, we have a field “rel” with
+For a table, "user\_testmmrelations\_two", we have a field "rel" with
 configured with MM relations::

               "rel" => Array (